keitaroyam/yamtbx/doc/eiger-en.md

 You can find the link (Converter for Eiger files) in the bottom of [Downloads - Mosflm](http://www.mrc-lmb.cam.ac.uk/harry/imosflm/ver721/downloads.html#Eiger2CBF) to get binaries for Linux and Mac.

 eiger2cbf can be used as an alternative of H5ToXds, which is needed by XDS to process h5 files.
-H5ToXds itself can be obtained from the bottom of [Dectris website](https://www.dectris.com/EIGER_X_Features.html), but only Linux version is available.
+H5ToXds itself can be obtained from the bottom of [Dectris website](https://www.dectris.com/features/features-eiger-x/h5toxds?path=products/eiger/eiger-x-for-synchrotron/details/eiger-x-4m), but only Linux version is available.
 Moreover, H5ToXds does not write header in CBF file.
-By these reasons, I recommend to use eiger2cbf instead of H5ToXds.
+By these reasons, I recommend to use eiger2cbf instead of H5ToXds in the following way.
 Eiger2cbf shows message in standard output, which overlaps with XDS output in processing.
 To avoid this, it is recommended to create a shell script named H5ToXds by running the shell commands below.
 ```
 cd (anywhere PATH is set)
 cat <<+ > H5ToXds
 #!/bin/sh
-eiger2cbf $@ 2>/dev/null
+eiger2cbf \$@ 2>/dev/null
 +
 chmod +x H5ToXds
 ```

+(It is OK to copy two lines below cat and save as H5ToXds, but remove a backslash before `$@` in this case)

 To use eiger2cbf, just give a master.h5; e.g.,